Jugaad (Hindi, जुगाड़): an innovative solution that bends the rules or the use of a quotidian idea/object in a new way.

-The Jugaad Project is an open-access digital educational platform for the study of material culture, embodiment, and belief/religious practices.
-It consists of a journal of the same name where issues are published twice a year, generally, and the Embodied Worlds podcast that complements the issue with deeper dives into themes.
-Founded by anthropologist Urmila Mohan, this platform is also shaped by a volunteer women-led working group that is dedicated and knowledgeable, and aims at scholarly rigor as well as dialog through diversity and innovation.
-Through this approach, The Project has fostered permanent channels of exchange, connecting those within and beyond academia in the Global South and North.
-(See testimonials from our diverse collaborators.)
-We work with scholars and artists to showcase and circulate their ideas, and support exchange across theory and practice.
+The Jugaad Project is an open-access, digital educational platform for the study of material culture, embodiment, and belief/religious practices.
+It consists of a journal of the same name where thematic issues/anthologies are published upto twice a year and the Embodied Worlds podcast that dives deeper into recurring themes of how worlds are made and why.
+Founded by anthropologist Urmila Mohan, this platform is shaped by a changing volunteer working group that is dedicated and knowledgeable, and aims at scholarly rigor as well as dialog through diversity and innovation.
+The Project has fostered permanent channels of exchange, connecting those within and beyond academia in the global south and north.
+It works with scholars and artists to showcase and circulate their ideas, and relates theory to practice.

-Our focus is on the importance of lived reality (bodily and material) in the study of religion.
-Our approach to the study of ‘Material Religion/belief in Context’ is inspired by the practice of Jugaad as frugal innovation in South Asia, and its equivalents in other parts of the world.
+Our focus is on the importance of lived reality as embodiment, experience, and perception (through the bodily-and-material) in the study of belief and/orreligion.
+Our approach to the study of ‘Material Religion in Context’ is inspired by the practice of Jugaad as frugal innovation in South Asia, and its equivalents in other parts of the world.
 While there are socio-cultural differences, we are broadly interested in how subjects and objects interact through improvisation, bricolage, diy, making do, and hacking.
 As such, we resist the ‘colonizing’ or siloing of knowledge through inter-disciplinary collaborations across anthropology, sociology, cultural history, classics reception, archeology, religious studies, urban studies, political science, and design, art, and craft studies.
+Simultaneously, and as we make connective pathways, we do not claim a ‘post-disciplinarity’ as there is much of value within disciplinary boundaries.

 We define Material Religion as how and why people use material interfaces/mediums, such as objects, bodies, spaces, and senses to connect the reality of their lives with beliefs of various kinds.
 By focusing on beliefs and the ways they are imagined, evaluated, mediated, and manipulated we explore how people deal with the invisible, spiritual, supernatural, magical, mystical, ancestral, and/or divine to achieve certain goals.
 By adding the word context we draw attention to the historic and contingent nature of terms such as ‘religion’ as well as interrogating the relevance of place, practice, knowledge, and experience.
 That is, our study of beliefs (secular, civic, spiritual), and their objects and subjects is in dialog with how materialities are diverse, transformative, and productive as well as attendant concerns of power and relationality.
 How do humans imagine, manifest, and mediate realms such that they are perceived as tangible, efficacious, and real?
 How are humans shaped in turn?